opendatalu/ftp-udata-harvester/README.md

 - ftpPass: password
 - ftpPath: absolute path to the folder to be synced
 - ftpRegex: Optional.
 Define a regex to filter the filenames you want to be synced.
-- ftpProtocol: one of the supported protocols: sftp or ftps
+- ftpProtocol: one of the supported protocols: sftp or ftps or local for local files
 - mimeType: MIME type of the files which are synced.
 - recursive: should we synchronize all the files in all subfolders under ftpPath recursively?
 WARNING: if multiple files in subfolders have the same name, only one will be kept.
+It has also only be tested on ftps.
 - overwrite: should existing files on data.public.lu be updated?
 - debug: should we display debug information?